Are We All Inherently Creative?

 Though these instances of acquired synesthesia and acquired savant syndrome are rare, they have caused researchers and experts to wonder whether or not all human beings have the ability to experience synesthesia or unlock innate talents.
 Is it possible that we are all born with synesthesia, but we “unlearn” it as we grow older?
 Or is it that those abilities are just locked away?

-now, there are no answers to those questions, but this is an avenue of research that may lead experts to develop ways to promote creativity and intellectual pursuits.
+As of right now, there are no answers to those questions, but this is an avenue of research that may lead experts to develop ways to promote creativity and intellectual pursuits.
 Perhaps after more research, we can discover a way to unlock the talents found among prodigies.